 FAQs

 Below you will find answers to questions we frequently receive.
 Endocrinology patients at Patuxent Endocrinology Associates in Prince Frederick, Maryland find this information helpful.
-Should you need further assistance, please call us at (443) 432-3020 and we will happily answer your questions.
+Should you need further assistance, please contact us, we will happily answer your questions.

 Please bring your new patient paperwork, health history, diagnostic testing results, and any important information related to your condition that you would like to discuss with Dr. Thomas.